The Healing Power of Hope

 "Paul Brand writes about this research, 'One of the most important gifts we in the health profession can offer our patients is hope, thereby inspiriting in the patient a deep conviction that inner strength can make a difference in the struggle against pain and suffering.'"2

 Interesting how God's Word, the Bible, taught the importance of hope in health and well-being three thousand years ago.
-Modern medicine came to this conclusion through research 50 or so years ago!
+Modern medicine came to this conclusion through research almost 60 years ago!

 And what greater hope can anyone ever have that the Christian whose hope in in the Lord—no matter what happens.
 As David, the psalmist, wrote, "Be strong and take heart, all you who hope in the LORD."3